Agronomy

 Grain Grading (300 points)

-- Six samples of grain will be graded according to the Federal Grain Inspection Standards.
-This section is worth 300 points, with each sample worth 50 points; 30 points for recording the correct grade designation plus 20 points for recording the factors determining the grade (see the description of grain grading in Appendix C for additional scoring information).
+- Six samples of grain will be graded according to the Federal Grain Inspection This section is worth 300 points, with each sample worth 50 points; 30 points for recording the correct grade designation plus 20 points for recording the factors determining the grade (see a grading description in Appendix C.)

-- Samples will consist of cards with seeds glued to various areas representing a commercial grading sample which has already been separated.
-Each card will include a base sample of the grain to be graded, the necessary card factors, and up to six visual factors.
-The base sample must be examined to determine the predominating market class of the crop.
+- Samples will consist of grain placed in sealed bags with the grain grading factors separated out with the corresponding percentages.
+Each bag will include a base sample of grain to be graded, the necessary visual factors, up to 6 visual factors (weed seed, damaged grain, other grains).
+The base sample must be evaluated to determine the market class of the crop.
 Given factors are those which cannot be determined by the student, and for which values must be provided.
 These include test weight per bushel, odors, percent of material sieved from the sample, certain sample grade factors, and all factors determining the special grades.
 The visual factors are small quantities of materials which may affect the commercial quality of the grain.
-These are shown on the card with the percentage of the sample they comprise.
+These are shown in the sealed bag with the percentage of the sample they comprise.
 Students must determine the effect of each factor on the grade of the sample.
-Other market classes that might cause the grain to be graded as class "mixed" may also be shown as visual factors.
-The contestant must consider all of the evidence accompanying each sample, and record the market grade designation, together with the factors which determine the designation on the scoring sheet as shown in the explanation and examples given in Appendix C.
+Other market classes that might cause the grain to be graded as class “mixed” may also be shown as visual factors.
+The contestant must consider all the evidence accompanying each sample, and record the market grade designation, together with the factors which determine the designation on the scoring sheet as shown in the explanation and examples given in Appendix C.

-- Each contestant will be provided with a summary sheet containing the grade requirement table and for special grades, market classes, and grading factors as shown on the following pages.
-(These summary sheets are abbreviated and may sometimes differ from the actual Federal Grain Inspection Standards.
-For the Oklahoma event, the guidelines for grade and class determination on the provided summary sheets will apply.)
-Contestants will also be provided with a worksheet to use when determining the grade.
-Both handouts are available in Appendix C.
+- Each contestant will be provided a summary sheet containing the grade requirement table and special grades, market classes, and grading factors as shown in Appendix C. (These summary sheets are abbreviated and may differ from FGIS.
+For the Oklahoma event, the guidelines for grade and class determination on the provided summary sheets will ) Contestants will also be provided with a worksheet if they decide to not bring their own.
+Contestants still must answer the grain grading answers on the provided answer sheet.
+Handouts are in Appendix C.

 Agronomic Knowledge Exam (300 points)